Panagiotis Kone: Granada

 On 19 January 2017, Kone was loaned to La liga club Granada, for six months.

 Return to AEK

-On 30 August 2017 AEK reached an agreement with Udinese for the return of the international midfielder on a season-long loan.
-On 23 November 2017, almost 8 months after his last appearance in the field, Kone came as a substitute in a home 2–2 UEFA Europa League group stage home game against Rijeka.
+On 30 August 2017, Kone returned to AEK Athens on a season-long loan with a buy-out option.
+On 23 November 2017, almost 8 months after his last appearance, Kone came as a substitute in a home 2–2 UEFA Europa League group stage home game against Rijeka.
 On 11 December 2017 Kone scored his first goal for the club after 10 years in a 3–1 home win against Kerkyra.

-After his loan, Kone has returned to Udinese, but the administration of AEK is still expecting experienced Greek international attacking midfielder to be released from the Italian club.
-Kone made 20 performances in all competitions with the champions of Greece during 2017–18 season.
+Kone made 20 performances in all competitions with the champions of Greece during the 2017–2018 season.

-On 31 August 2018 he mutually solved his contract with Udinese.
+After his loan, Kone has returned to Udinese, but the administration of AEK was expecting his release from the Italian club in order to sign him.
+On 31 August 2018, he mutually solved his contract with Udinese, but eventually AEK did not proceed in his signing.